shangzhouye/one-legged-2-D-hopping-robot/README.md

 # Future work

 - The impact update at the touch-down and take-off phases are manually set as the initial condition of the next phase.
 An automatic transfer can be implemented.
-- The main purpose of this project is to make the simulation using lagrangian dynamics.
+- The main purpose of this project is to make the simulation using Lagrangian dynamics.
 No stable control law is implemented at this stage.

 # Reference